Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `exteriorCells`

+*Read-only*.
 A table of nine tes3cellExteriorData objects for any loaded exterior cells.

 **Returns**: